KarelBM12/DSA_Midterm/README.md

 ## What is REACT JS?

-React.js is an open-source JavaScript library, crafted with precision by Facebook, that aims to simplify the intricate process of building interactive user interfaces.
+React js is an open-source JavaScript library, crafted with precision by Facebook, that aims to simplify the intricate process of building interactive user interfaces.
 React JS is a library rather than a language, it is widely used in web development and a frontend-focused JS library used mainly for building single-page and multi-page interfaces.

 ## History of REACT JS
 - ReactJS was released first in 2013